 If we're changing your interest rate because the base rate has changed, we will tell you of this on the monthly statement before the change takes effect.
 We will tell you what the change has been to the Base Rate and how that change will affect payments to be made, using an example.

 If we’re increasing your interest rate because we are increasing your personal rate, we'll give you at least 60 days' advance notice of the change and you'll be able to opt out of the increase by notifying us before it takes effect.

 Otherwise, we will normally give you at least 60 days’ notice of any increase in your interest rates and at least seven days’ notice of any reduction.

-- no further card transactions may be carried out by you;
+- we will freeze your card and no further card transactions may be carried out by you;

 - you must cancel any continuous payment authorities you have given to enable someone else to take regular payments from your account;